Tech Made Simple

 Weather maps

-For those that want a deeper dive into the data, some sites offer a range of map data beyond the standard radar map.
+Some sites offer a range of map data beyond the standard radar map for those who want a deeper dive into the data.
 The Weather Channel and Weather Underground, which are both owned by The Weather Company, have the richest sets of map data.
-However, The Weather Channel's map has more data sets to view than Weather Underground and the interface is easier to use and read.
+However, The Weather Channel's map has more data sets to view than Weather Underground, making the interface easier to use and read.

 The overall best weather site: The Weather Channel